itplr-kosit/validator-configuration-xrechnung/docs/development.md

 Therefore, each single test will fail as long as the current state of CEN rules do not match the target state.

-In order to track the discrepancy betwenn current state and target state, we established following convention for mutator descriptions:
+In order to track the discrepancy between current state and target state, we established following conventions for mutator descriptions:

 * `description="expected-to-pass: {DESCRIPTION}"` for a rule which in the current state does **NOT pass** but is expected to pass (i.e. **should pass**) in the future.